 How is a deviated septum diagnosed?

-An ear, nose and throat doctor at New York ENT can diagnose a deviated septum by physically examine the patient by looking into the nasal passage and observing the affected area.
-Once a diagnosis is made, you can speak with a doctor about the treatment option that is best for you.
+An ear, nose and throat doctor at New York ENT can diagnose a deviated septum with a physical exam of the patient, by looking into the nasal passage and observing the affected area.
+Once a diagnosis is made, you can speak with a doctor about the deviated septum treatment option that is best for you.

-Doctors at New York ENT can treat your deviated septum by controlling the symptoms or through surgical repair:
+Doctors at New York ENT can treat your deviated septum by controlling the symptoms or through surgical repair called septoplasty:

 - Decongestants can reduce swelling in the naval passage to help limit congestion and breathing difficulty

 - Nasal Sprays can help to reduce inflammation and open airways that have been obstructed